Beethoven (film): Critical response

 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars out of four, writing in his review that "this is not the sort of entertainment I scour the movie pages for, hoping desperately for a new film about a cute dog.
 Nor did I find anything particularly new in Beethoven, although I concede that the filmmakers secured an admirable dog for the title role, and that Charles Grodin, who is almost always amusing, has what fun can be had playing the grumpy dad."
 He concluded Beethoven is "the kind of clever, innocuous family entertainment that's always in short supply."

 Negative reviews criticized the film's plot, with some expressing it recycles cliches from other dog films like Turner & Hooch.
 Others pointed out the film's darker elements may be too scary for young kids.
 Chris Hicks of the Deseret News wrote that "the first half brings to mind the best elements of Honey, I Shrunk the Kids, with its delightful portrayal of domestic bliss gone awry.
 But the second half is more like a failed kiddie version of a TV crime drama.
 And the film never quite recovers."
 Hal Lipper of the Tampa Bay Times called the film an "87-minute commercial" for pet food company Iams, but praised Bonnie Hunt's performance.

-The plot line of Alice leaving the work force after an alarming experience with a babysitter was criticized in multiple reviews because of its perceived bias against working mothers.
+The plot line of Alice leaving the workforce after an alarming experience with a babysitter was criticized in multiple reviews because of its perceived bias against working mothers.
 In The Boston Globe, Betsy Sherman wrote the film had "a strange tone of desperateness in its depiction of a 'perfect' suburban nuclear family.
 An assortment of grotesque supporting characters become threats to the family, and are dispatched by Beethoven."
 The American Veterinary Medical Association expressed disapproval for the film's evil veterinarian plot and sent letters of protest to Ivan Reitman, the film's executive producer, and to the Motion Picture Association of America.

 Box office

-Beethoven opened in 3rd place at the North American box office, with a total of $7,587,565.
-In its 4th week of release, it moved to the number 2 spot.
+Beethoven opened in third place at the North American box office, with a total of $7,587,565.
+In its fourth week of release, it moved to the number 2 spot.
 The film ultimately grossed $57,114,049 in North America and $90,100,000 in other territories, for a total of $147.2 million worldwide.